markwomack/robotics/robot_mark_ii/README.md

-* Beatrice is an all-around robot with many different sensor sets that allow it to detect table edges, objects that are close by, and lines that are place on a table or floor.
+* Beatrice is an all-around robot with many different sensor sets that allow it to detect table edges, objects that are close by, and lines that are placed on a table or floor.

 * It is a differential drive robot with motor encoders.
 This means that it has software control for the motor power